-CONDITION AND SEVERITY STUDY PRODUCT USE FOLLOW-UP AND MANAGEMENT Creatine Phosphokinase Grade 3 Continue study product until repeat test results are available A Grade 3 or higher elevation in CPK should result in a repeat assessment within 2-4 weeks to ensure the result is transient or due to exercise and will not require a change in study treatment.
+CONDITION AND SEVERITY 1 STUDY PRODUCT USE FOLLOW-UP AND MANAGEMENT 2 Creatine Phosphokinase Grade 3 Continue study product until repeat test results are available A Grade 3 or higher elevation in CPK should result in a repeat assessment within 2-4 weeks to ensure the result is transient or due to exercise and will not require a change in study treatment.
 A history regarding use of products known to cause increase of CPK (such as statins) physical activity or exercise preceding the CPK evaluation should be obtained.
 Grade 4 Continue study product until repeat test results are available if the elevation is thought to be possibly or probably related to study product.
 Grade 4 elevations in CPK should have a repeat assessment after the subject has abstained from exercise for >24 hours.
 For persistent Grade 4 CPK elevations that are considered possibly or probably related to the study product, study product should be discontinued and the participant should be followed on study/off study product.
+(See section on ALT/AST abnormalities for important notes on ALT/AST abnormalities accompanying CK elevations)

-OTc - Criteria for Permanent Discontinuation of Study Product
+QTc - Criteria for Permanent Discontinuation of Study Product